Contrast Showers Rejuvenate!

 Use the CS with caution in cases of diabetes and morbid obesity.
 Sedentary individuals may not respond well to the cold.
 A contrast warm and cool shower works better for those who have anemia, are sedentary, or have hypothyroidism.
 Adjust temperatures and the length of sprays according to your tolerance.

 Here is your checklist for a CS: bath thermometer, bath mat, washcloth to protect eyes, several towels, a bath blanket to wrap the client after the shower, and olive oil.
-Always have a “water tolerant” chair nearby.
+Always have a “waterproof” chair nearby.
 Be sure a bath mat is in place.
 Have towels and washcloths available.

 Procedure for Contrast Showers: